 I acknowledge receipt of this disclosure as required by the New Hampshire Real Estate Commission (Pursuant to Rea 701.01).
 I understand as a customer I should not disclose confidential information.
-Name of Consumer (Please Print) Name of Consumer (Please Print) Signature of Consumer Date Signature of Consumer Date Deane Navaroli License # 066050 William & Reeves License # 066051 Provided by: Name & License # Date (Name and License # of Real Estate Brokerage Firm) consumer has declined to sig (Licensees Initials) n this form
+Name of Consumer (Please Print) Name of Consumer (Please Print) Signature of Consumer Date Signature of Consumer Date Provided by: Licensee Date (Name of Real Estate Brokerage Firm) Consumer has declined to sign this form.
+(Licensees Initials)